 Secure inbound communication

-The CDP Control Plane communicates with workload environments for various command and control purposes.
+The Cloudera Control Plane communicates with workload environments for various command and control purposes.
 These connections currently go over the Internet to the workload environment hosts.
-Consequently, CDP deploys workloads into public (Internet routable) subnets.
+Consequently, Cloudera deploys workloads into public (Internet routable) subnets.

-To operate in public subnets, CDP secures inbound communication to the listening ports using TLS encryption.
-Connections are authenticated using environment or cluster-specific credentials that CDP manages internally.
-As appropriate, administrators can further secure listening ports by authenticating IP addresses and ports:
+To operate in public subnets, Cloudera secures in-bound communication to the listening ports using TLS encryption.
+Connections are authenticated using environment- or cluster-specific credentials that Cloudera manages internally.
+As appropriate, administrators can further secure listening ports by authenticating IP addresses and/or ports:

 • Identifying authentic connections: Use security group rules to ensure inbound connections originate from the set of stable IP addresses that belong to your organization.